 4. After it has risen, punch in down-basically knead for a second…and

 mold it into 3 separate balls. ( I break it into two large balls and then break those into three separate balls to braid).

-Over the years, I have found that two challahs was better than one big one.
-We have added cinnamon and sugar, raisins, olives, the sky is the limit.
+Over the years, I have found that two challahs were better than one big one.
+We have added cinnamon and sugar, raisins, and olives, the sky is the limit.
 The challah bread is a great base dough to be creative.

 5. Braid it and let it sit and rise again for a 1/2 hour

 6. Make a mixture of 1 egg and 2 T. of water and brush it on top-if you

 have a kitchen brush that works, otherwise I used a paper towel, whatever it takes to get the egg on the challah.

 7. Let it cook for 30 minutes on 350 degrees.
 I check on the challah 15/20 minutes in.
 It all depends on your oven.
 If it starts to get brown on top, I put a piece of aluminum foil over the top so the inside continues to bake.
 30 minutes has been a good amount of time in a variety of ovens over the years.
 Give or take about 5 minutes.
 I like mine soft in the inside, if you leave it in too long it will dry out.

 *When I visit my sister in Florida, I make multiple challahs for her.
 I let the dough rise and braid it as usual but instead of putting it in the oven, I put it in a ziplock in the freezer.
 She takes one out the night before she wants to use it and bakes as usual.
 It freezes really well and this way she can have warm challah for the kids.
 My niece and nephew love this recipe and it is a joy to make it for them.